 Suppose we were 2-dimensional creatures, living in \mathbb{R}^2 .
-If a "2D Christopher Columbus" set out sail and traveled in a "constant direction", he would never come back home again.
-On the other hand, if the world were a closed surface (such as S^2 or T^2), then traveling in a "constant direction" might eventually get him back home.
+If Christopher Columbus set out sail, and was somehow able to keep traveling in a straight line, he would never come back home again.
+On the other hand, if our world were a closed surface (such as ?), then traveling in a "straight line" might eventually get us back home.

 Is the same possible for the 3D universe we live in?
-Is it possible that traveling in a fast spaceship along a "constant direction" for a long time might get us back to our starting point?
-Can you think of any closed (compact, no boundary) 3-manifolds?
+Is it possible that traveling in a fast spaceship along a "straight line" for a long time might get us back to our starting point?
+Can you think of any closed 3-manifolds?